THE THREE ARGUMENTS I UNDERSTAND

 - Second, a loooot of money was thrown at the problem from the public and private sector.

 - Third, Operation Warp Speed.

-- Fourth, “the was formed due to the Ebola outbreak in 2015.
+- Fourth, “the Coalition for Epidemic Preparedness Innovation (CEPI) was formed due to the Ebola outbreak in 2015.
 CEPI is a global partnership between public, private, philanthropic, and civil society organizations that works to accelerate the development of vaccines against emerging infectious diseases.”

 - There are clearly side effects to the vaccines, as reported anecdotally and officially, but there is little reason to believe that the COVID-19 vaccines used in the United States have caused deaths.
 UPDATE: as of today (April 13, Johnson and Johnson is being checked to see if the vaccine has caused blood clots).
 However, it's also worth noting that you are 8x more likely to get a blood clot if you get COVID-19 than if you get the shot.